sangeet01/matp/README.md

-# drea - Structure Elucidation Pipeline
+# dream - Structure Elucidation Pipeline

 A machine learning pipeline for structure elucidation of organic compounds (30–3000 Da) using MS, MS/MS, and NMR data.
 Predicts SMILES, 3D structures (.glb), and performance scores, with enhanced stereochemistry prediction.